kierandidi/kdidi_webpage/tools/_posts/2022-10-22-ssh-in-vscode.md

 - `chmod 600 ~/.ssh/authorized_keys`
 - `nano ~/.ssh/authorized_keys`

 With this, you should now again be in a nano editor opened.
 Paste your public key in there via `Cmd + V`, save the file and voilà!
-You should now be able to connect to your remote machine via just running `ssh remote123`.
+We have our key-based authentication set up.

-#### Step 3: Get it done is VS Code
+#### Step 3a: Get it done is VS Code

 This last step is actually trivial: You can just open the remote-ssh extension, point the extension towards your ssh config file on your local machine and you're done!
 So now you can just open that extension in VS Code, right-click on the host you want to connect and choose `Connect`; it will open the SSH tunnel and allow you to manipulate files and open terminals in VS Code but on the remote machine.